 Read our in-depth Google Pixelbook Go review

-Why you should buy this: This is a business laptop unlike any other.
+Why you should buy this: It’s the best business laptop you can buy in 2021.

 Business laptops have a certain stigma around them.
 It’s often assumed that they need to be clunky, ugly, and full of bloatware.
 Not so.

-The Elite Dragonfly has everything your IT department will need (and you’ll appreciate), without getting in the way of a supremely beautiful and modern laptop.
-The ideal person for the Dragonfly is someone who takes their work on the go with them, whether that’s in long flights or subways.
+The Elite Dragonfly G2 has everything your IT department will need (and you’ll appreciate) without getting in the way of a supremely beautiful and modern laptop.
+The ideal person for the Dragonfly is someone who takes their work on the go with them, whether that’s on long flights or subways.
 That’s where the Dragonfly really comes alive as a highly portable laptop that might actually fit on your pull-down tray.
+Intel 11th-gen Core processors, with the business-friendly vPro option, are matched with up to 32GB of RAM and up to 2TB of storage to provide for excellent productivity and performance.

 Read our in-depth HP Elite Dragonfly review